Austine316/Multi-type-branching-inference-on-contact-trees/README.md

 # Multi-type Branching Inference on Contact Trees

 Code, simulation pipeline, and data for the manuscript **"Multi-type branching inference on contact trees with application to COVID-19."** The framework infers epidemiological parameters from *contact-traced transmission trees* (reported who-infected-whom events), not from pathogen genome sequences.
-The mathematical machinery is adapted from phylodynamics (BiSSE-style backward Kolmogorov ODEs), but the object being modelled is a contact tree rather than a phylogeny.
+The mathematical framework is adapted from phylodynamics (BiSSE-style backward Kolmogorov ODEs), but the object being modelled is a contact tree rather than a phylogeny.

 The central object is an augmented state space `(i, k)` in which `i` counts the secondary infections an individual has already produced and `k` is its contact degree.
 As `i` grows, the remaining transmission potential `(k - i)·β` declines, which is what allows the likelihood to read information out of the branching pattern of the tree.
 The estimand throughout is the basic reproduction number `R0 = k·β/λ` with `λ = μ + σ` fixed.